How to Conduct a Panel Interview: 7 Steps for Success

 Step 3: Schedule the Panel Interview

-Choose whether to hold an in-person interview or a virtual interview.
+Choose whether to hold an in-person or a virtual interview.
 Traditional face-to-face interviews are best for companies that require employees to show up on-site, whereas virtual interviews are best for filling remote roles or interviewing executive talent that may be located in far-away areas.

 If you are conducting the interview virtually, consider a video call.
 Video calls are preferred to conference calls because they allow for a more personal and interactive experience.